- Pitch-perfect looks

 The 2022 GMC Hummer EV recasts GM’s iconic, jingoist brand as a planet-saving trendsetter.

-GM will revive the Hummer nameplate in the 2022 model year with the GMC Hummer EV, an all-electric pickup truck and SUV with 0-60 times in the three-second range and a price tag of $100,000 or more.
+GM will revive the Hummer nameplate in the 2022 model year with the GMC Hummer EV, an all-electric pickup truck with a 0-60 mph time in the three-second range and a price tag of more than $100,000.
+Lower priced models will follow for subsequent model years and so will an SUV.

 The Hummer brand became part of the GM lineup at the turn of the century, when GM took over marketing of the former military vehicle.
 Eventually the lineup expanded to include H2 SUV and SUT vehicles and the smaller H3, before GM pulled the plug in 2009 during its bankruptcy.

-The brand once maligned for its malignant environmental profile now will sport GM’s latest all-electric drivetrain, based on a 200-kwh battery pack that’s said to be good for 350 miles of range.
+The brand once maligned for its malignant environmental profile now will sport GM’s latest all-electric drivetrain, based on an Ultium 200-kwh battery pack that’s said to be good for 350 miles of range.

-That three-motor setup will put out around 1,000 horsepower, GM says, and more than 1,000 pound-feet of torque.
+The Hummer EV will debut with three Ultium motors each making 255 kw (or 341 hp) to make a total of 1,000 horsepower and 1,200 lb-ft of torque.
 With DC fast charging, GM also promises 100 miles of range restored in 10 minutes.

-GM plans to issue the first GMC Hummer EV by the end of 2021 as a 2022 Edition 1—but it’s already sold out despite a price tag of $112,595, including destination.
-Those Edition 1 versions have a power glass roof, a multi-function tailgate, 35-inch OD tires, GM’s Super Cruise driver assistance system, a digital key system, and an Extract Mode which raises the suspension an extra 6 inches to help the Hummer EV extract itself from off-road pitfalls.
+GM plans to issue the first GMC Hummer EV before the end of the year at the 2022 Edition 1 model, which is already sold out despite a price tag of $112,595, including destination.
+The Edition 1 has front and rear T-tops, a multi-function tailgate, 35-inch OD off-road tires, GM’s Super Cruise driver-assistance system, a digital key system, and an Extract Mode which raises the suspension an extra 6 inches to help the Hummer EV extract itself from off-road pitfalls.

-After that, GM will stagger the Hummer EV launch to provide a three-motor EV 3X with a $99,995 price tag and a spring 2023 arrival date; there’s also a two-motor EV 2X in the works, as well as a base version priced from $79,995—but not expected to arrive until spring 2024.
+After that, GM will stagger the Hummer EV launch to provide a three-motor EV 3X with a price of $99,995 and a spring 2023 arrival date.
+A two-motor EV 2X model is also in the works, as well is a base version priced from $79,995, but they're not expected to arrive until spring 2024.